CVE-2025-52426

 01 // Technical Summary

-QNAP NAS devices are vulnerable to a Denial-of-Service (DoS) attack due to a NULL pointer dereference.
-An attacker with administrator privileges can trigger the vulnerability, leading to system unavailability.
-This vulnerability impacts several QNAP operating system versions, potentially disrupting critical data storage and network services.
+QNAP NAS devices are vulnerable to a denial-of-service (DoS) attack due to a NULL pointer dereference.
+An attacker with administrator privileges can trigger this vulnerability, potentially rendering the device unusable and disrupting critical services.
+Immediate patching is crucial to mitigate this risk.

 02 // Vulnerability Mechanism